 As a result, all the reports that had wrong information before – still have wrong information.
 They just now have eye catching buttons and dials on them!

-This happens time and time again because the data migration/conversion stream of the ERP project did not receive the attention that it deserved.
+This happens time and time again because the data migration/conversion stream of the ERP system project did not receive the attention that it deserved.
 It was left to another team, another stakeholder, another phase maybe– you know the old story.
 "Here is the file format we need – provide the data in this format and we’ll load it for you."
 But the responsibility for the quality of the data is with someone else.

 It doesn’t have to be this way.
-There are proven tools and processes available that help organizations structure the data migration stream of an ERP implementation project.
+There are proven tools and processes available that help organizations structure the data migration stream of an ERP system implementation project.
 This will help to minimize the risk of poor data getting into the new ERP system.
 These methodologies have been developed based on the experience of professionals that have been doing data migrations for many years and have used that to ensure the methodology is practical and proven to result in business ready data loaded into the new ERP system.

 Another challenge we see is if that the data stream of a project is left to the last moment.
 This causes all sorts of problems – when people are busy and stressed trying to do system testing they find they have no REAL data to test.
 They get a few records of made up data that bears no resemblance to the actual data users will see in the production system – and means nothing to them in the context of their legacy system.